johnpierson/DynamoRevitPatcher/README.md

 1. Checks that you are running as Administrator and that the target application is closed.
 2. Backs up your current Dynamo installation to `Documents\Dynamo<Host>_Backup`.
-3. Downloads the official `DynamoCoreRuntime3.6.2` zip from the [DynamoDS GitHub releases page](https://github.com/DynamoDS/Dynamo/releases).
+3. Fetches the list of available DynamoCoreRuntime builds and lets you pick one.
-4. Extracts the runtime into the Dynamo directory for your chosen host.
+4. Downloads the selected runtime zip and extracts it into the Dynamo directory for your chosen host.
-5. Verifies the installed version matches the expected target.
+5. Verifies the installed version matches the selected target.

 Host-specific bridge files (e.g. `DynamoRevitDS.dll`) are left untouched — only the core runtime is updated.

 ## Requirements

 - Windows 10/11 (64-bit)
-- Autodesk Revit **2026** or Civil 3D **2026** with Dynamo installed
+- Autodesk Revit or Civil 3D with Dynamo installed
 - Administrator privileges
 - An internet connection (or a pre-downloaded zip — see `--zip-path`)